dubiacc/website/articles/en/annulments/index.md

 or a complete abandonment of his / her duties.

 You’re trying to hold it together for the kids, your job, your sanity, but you're stuck.
-Secular advice screams "take your power back, divorce her!" and some groups says "See, that's why it's bad to get married in the first place!".
-How does the Church answer this problem - do we have to just suffer or does the Church permits a "divorce with extra steps"?
+Secular advice screams "take your power back, divorce her!" and some groups say "See, that's why it's bad to get married in the first place!".
+How does the Church answer this problem - do we have to just suffer or does the Church permit a "divorce with extra steps"?

 ## Does Jesus allow divorce?